 Do I need to fast for my egg collection?

-What do I need to bring for my egg collection day if it is in the clinic?
+What do I need to bring for my egg collection?

 Can I go swimming?